ThymeLy/100DaysofML/README.md

 **Day 18 (1 August 2020)** - Continuing with Google's ML clustering (0.5 h) & EdX SQL database course (0.5 h), a relatively unproductive day it seems.

 **Day 19 (2 August 2020)** - Continuing with Google ML Clustering (0.7 h), starting to get confusing again, and a lot of unknown or forgotten glossary (autoencoder, cress entropy, log loss).
 Tried EdX SQL assignment, couldn't get through even one, sigh.
 Not in condition today, though.

+**Day 20 (4 August 2020)** - Skipping a day again.
+Today whole hour spent on Google ML's Clustering - Similarity Measure: manual vs supervise, with k-means clustering as example.
+Euclidean (distance only), cosine and dot product.
+Couldn't understand the Colab programming exercise.
+Realised I get stuck at the exercise almost every single time.
+And, I need a project to work on.